Tips For Flat Tummy After Pregnancy — How To Get Rid Of Belly Fat

 Diastasis recti may be responsible for the belly pooch even after you've lost most of your pregnancy weight.

 There are varying case severities of diastasis recti, but luckily the most common cases don't require surgery to treat.

-After-Pregnancy Loose Skin
+Post-Pregnancy Belly: Loose Skin